 Moment 11-year-old boy ‘with list of targets’ arrested for school shooting threat

-This is the moment an 11-year-old boy accused of threatening to carry out a school shooting was arrested by police.
+An 11-year-old boy was arrested after threats to commit a school shooting, a Florida police department has said.

-Carlo "Kingston" Dorelli, a student at Creekside Middle School, is alleged to have made threats to carry out a shooting at Creekside or Silver Sands Middle School in Florida.
+Carlo “Kingston” Dorelli, a student at Creekside Middle School, had made threats to commit a school shooting at Creekside or Silver Sands Middle School, Volusia County Sheriff Mike Chitwood said.

-The boy is alleged to have written a list of names of targets, but told police it was a joke.
+He had written a list of names of targets, and says it was all a joke, police added.

-Airsoft rifles, pistols and fake ammunition along with knives, swords and other weapons Dorelli was showing off to other students in a video, were recovered.
+Authorities said airsoft rifles, pistols and fake ammunition along with knives, swords and other weapons Dorelli was showing off to other students in a video were recovered.

-Dorelli was charged with making a written threat of a mass shooting - a felony.
+Dorelli was charged with a felony - making a written threat of a mass shooting - police added.

 Up next